Broward County Sheriff's Office: History

+Parkland high school shooting

 Following a deadly mass shooting at Marjory Stoneman Douglas High School in February 2018, the Broward County Sheriff's Office was criticized by some for its response.

-Some of the criticism was directed at Sheriff Scott Israel for the Broward County Sheriff's Office not addressing warnings about the suspected gunman, despite the teenager's lengthy record of threatening behavior from the age of nine.
+Some of the criticism was directed at Sheriff Scott Israel for the Broward County Sheriff's Office not addressing warnings about the gunman, Nikolas Cruz, despite Cruz's lengthy record of threatening behavior from the age of nine.

 The sheriff's department had received 19 calls over the span of a decade relating to Cruz (some when Cruz was as young as nine years old; they ranged from a call to the police reporting that Cruz was cursing, to a call saying he had shot a chicken with a BB gun).

-In response to some of the calls, deputies met with Cruz’s mother.
-A Marjory Stoneman Douglas High School BSO resource deputy had an investigator for the Florida Department of Children and Families speak to Cruz in 2016, but Cruz's therapist said that Cruz was “not currently a threat to himself or others” and did not need to be committed, a mental health counselor said Cruz did not meet the criteria under Florida law that allows the police to commit a mentally ill person against their will, Stoneman Douglas High School conducted a “threat assessment” on Cruz after the counselor’s report, and the Florida Department of Children and Families ultimately concluded that Cruz was not a threat because he was living with his mother, attending school, and seeing a counselor.
+In response to some of the calls, deputies met with Cruz's mother.

+Stoneman Douglas High School conducted a "threat assessment" on Cruz after the counselor's report, and the Florida Department of Children and Families ultimately concluded that Cruz was not a threat because he was living with his mother, attending school, and seeing a counselor.

 The FBI, for its part, admitted that it had received a tip (saying the caller suspected Cruz would shoot up a school) that its protocols required the FBI to further investigate, but that the FBI had failed to do so.

 Broward County Sheriff's Office Deputies were criticized for staying outside the school, and not immediately confronting the gunman.
 During the shooting, an armed sheriff's deputy was outside of the school, but did not enter.
 Afterward Israel criticized the deputy, saying that he should have "went in, addressed the killer, killed the killer".

 It was later discovered that there may have been at least two other deputies, who arrived later, who also did not enter the building.
 Coral Springs police officers who arrived at the scene were surprised to find that the deputies still had not entered the building.
 A Florida sheriff on a reviewing panel said that several of the Broward deputies on the scene failed to take command, and seemed disengaged or were distracted or failed to act at all, driving back and forth outside the school during the shooting.
 Disciplinary action was taken against various deputies.

 This was followed by resignations of several police officers who had responded to the scene, and Israel's suspension 11 months later by new Governor Ron DeSantis.
 A commission appointed by then-Governor Rick Scott to investigate the shooting condemned the police inaction, and urged school districts across the state to adopt greater measures of security.